Premia China Treasury & Policy Bank Bond Long Duration ETF

 If there is a suspension of the inter-counter transfer of units between the counters and/or any limitation on the level of services by brokers and CCASS participants, unitholders will only be able to trade their units in one counter only, which may inhibit or delay an investor dealing.
 The market price of units traded in each counter may deviate significantly.
-As such, investors may pay more or receive less when buying or selling Units traded in one counter than the equivalent amount in the currency of another counter if the trade of the relevant Units took place on that other counter.
+As such, investors may pay more or receive less when buying or selling Units of the Unhedged Unit Class traded in one counter than the equivalent amount in the currency of another counter if the trade of the relevant Units of the Unhedged Unit Class took place on that other counter.

 Reliance on market maker and liquidity risks

-Although the Manager will ensure that at least one Market Maker will maintain a market for the Units in each counter, and that at least one Market Maker in each counter gives not less than 3 months’ notice prior to terminating the relevant market maker agreement, liquidity in the market for Units may be adversely affected if there is no or only one Market Maker for the Units.
+Although the Manager will ensure that at least one Market Maker will maintain a market for the Units of the Unhedged Unit Class in each counter, and that at least one Market Maker in each counter gives not less than 3 months’ notice prior to terminating the relevant market maker agreement, liquidity in the market for Units of the Unhedged Unit Class may be adversely affected if there is no or only one Market Maker for the Units of the Unhedged Unit Class.
 There is no guarantee that any market making activity will be effective.